DHUniWien/tradition_repo/README.md

 # Stemmarest
 ### a graph-based data storage solution for Stemmaweb

 Stemmarest is a [Neo4j](http://neo4j.com/)-based repository for variant text traditions (i.e. texts that have been transmitted in multiple manuscripts).
-The repository is accessed via a REST API, to date still incompletely documented.
+The repository is accessed via a REST API, documentation for which [can be found here](https://dhuniwien.github.io/tradition_repo/).

-Development of Stemmarest was begun by a team of software engineering students at Uni Bern, and since 2016 has been continued by the Digital Humanities group at Uni Wien.
+Development of Stemmarest was begun by a team of software engineering students at the University of Bern, and since 2016 has been continued by the Digital Humanities group at the University of Vienna.

 ## Downloading